JWAYYED LAW

 Understanding Refusal OVI Charges in Ohio

-• Administrative license suspension: 1 year (first refusal) or 2 years (subsequent)
+• ALS suspension: 1 year (first refusal), 2 years (second refusal within 10 years)

 How a Refusal OVI Defense Attorney Can Help